isildonmez/notes/rust_book.md

 The let y = 6 statement does not return a value, so there isn’t anything for x to bind to.
 Different than C and Ruby, where the assignment returns the value of the assignment.
 In those languages, you can write x = y = 6 and have both x and y have the value 6; that is not the case in Rust.

-Expressions can be part of statements: in Listing 3-1, the 6 in the statement let y = 6; is an expression that evaluates to the value 6.
+Expressions can be part of statements: in the example above, the 6 in the statement let y = 6; is an expression that evaluates to the value 6.
 Calling a function is an expression.
 Calling a macro is an expression.
 A new scope block created with curly brackets is an expression, for example:

 ```
 fn main() {